Duty to refer - information for professionals

 - having previously been in care, the armed forces or in prison

-Identify which authority to make the referral to
+Identify which council to make the referral to

-The service user should identify which local authority they would like to be referred to.
+The service user should identify which local council they would like to be referred to.
 This could be anywhere in England.
-However, when discussing the referral and offering guidance, please make the service user aware that local authorities owe more duties towards homeless applicants who have a local connection within an area.
+However, when discussing the referral and offering guidance, please make the service user aware that local councils owe more duties towards homeless applicants who have a local connection within an area.

 Complete the referral form